 Subluxation: The Foundation of Chiropractic

 Firstly, when a vertebra loses its normal position, it loses its normal motion.
 Meanwhile, this interferes with the normal function of the nerve system.
-After all, the vertebral bones house and protect the spinal cord from which the spinal nerves exit.
-Also, this interference can occur as pressure or irritation on the spinal cord, or on the nerve roots as they pass out of the spinal column.
-In conclusion, this nerve injury, or interference, is what chiropractors call a subluxation.
+After all, the vertebral bones protect and house the spinal cord from which the spinal nerves exit.
+Also, this interference can occur as irritation or pressure on the spinal cord, or on the nerve roots as they pass out of the spinal column.
+In conclusion, this nerve interference, or injury, is what chiropractors call a subluxation.

 The term subluxation is used in chiropractic to describe the altered position of a vertebra which affects the body’s ability to function optimally.
 However, this term is also used to describe a complex that alters the biomechanics of adjacent structures that can cause disturbances in the nervous system.

 Secondly, subluxations can affect the related tissues: muscles, ligaments, tendons, discs, lymphatic system and blood vessels.
-Muscles supporting the spine can weaken, atrophy, or become tight and go into spasm.
-Over time, the resulting scar tissue changes muscle tone.
-A rise in temperature from increased blood and lymph supplies results in swelling and inflammation.
-Discs can bulge, herniate, tear, or degenerate.
+Muscles supporting the spine can weaken, become tight, go into spasm or atrophy.
+Over time, scar tissue changes that muscle’s tone.
+A rise in temperature from increased blood and lymph supplies results in inflammation and swelling.
+Discs can bulge, herniate, degenerate, or tear.
 Resulting, in soft tissues permanently damaged.

-Lastly, bone spurs and other abnormal bony growths attempt to stabilize and subsequently fuse malfunctioning spinal joints.
-Spinal decay, scar tissue, and long-term nerve dysfunction can cause other systems of the body to malfunction which ultimately results in poor health.
+Lastly, bone spurs and additional bony growths try to stabilize the area; resulting in naturally fused malfunctioning spinal joints.
+Spinal decay, scar tissue, and long-term nerve dysfunction can cause other body systems to malfunction which ultimately results in poor health.
 Some cases even require surgery.

 Want to learn more about NUCCA care.